 - Within 1 year of quitting: Your risk of coronary heart disease is half that of someone still using tobacco.

-- Within 10 years of quitting: Your risks of cancer goes down.
-Your risk of stroke and lung cancer are nowsimilar to that of someone who never smoked.
+- Within 10 years of quitting: Your risk of dying from lung cancer is about one half that of a person who still smokes.

 Other health benefits of quitting smoking include: